httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 A cookie's **path** is a URL path.

+A cookie's **has-path attribute** is a boolean.
+It is initially false.

 A cookie's **same-site** is "`strict`", "`lax`", "`unset`", or "`none`".
 It is initially "`unset`".

 A cookie's **http-only** is a boolean.
 It is initially false.